 Of course, the destruction of land in coastal areas, along with the properties that are built on them, does occur from time to time.

 It is common for people living in countries with little financial experience to mistake speculative for real growth that will continue indefinitely, as occurred in Ireland, Spain, and Iceland in recent decades.
-However, recent events in the United States, which is a mature financial country, show that even those with a long history of financial experience, at least when viewed collectively, since younger workers may not have personally experienced the harm that can result from speculative bubbles, are susceptible to this common form of collective mania.
+However, recent events in the United States, which is a mature financial country, show that even those with a long history of financial experience, at least when viewed collectively, since younger workers and investors or speculators may not have personally experienced the harm that can result from speculative bubbles, are susceptible to this common form of collective mania.

 An increasingly common practice when stock prices rise to very high levels is for company owners or founders to delay issuing stock until the company is profitable, so they can cash in on its success and become fabulously rich.
 In these instances, the stock market is not being used as a means of accessing financial capital in order to help the company to grow, since these funds are acquired in other ways, without necessarily giving up a share of ownership in the company, or at least not a large part of it.
 This recent phenomenon could be summarized by rechristening the “IPO” as standing for “Immense Profit Opportunity.”